-Real REZBOD user stories: independent one-handed eating for stroke recovery, upper-limb impairment, desk meals, dining out, camping, hiking, travel, and everyday fork-cutting situations
+Real REZBOD user stories: one-handed eating, desk meals, dining out, camping, hiking, travel, and everyday fork-cutting situations

 Beyond broken dining protocol